rsksmart/devportal-1.0/index.md

             </a><div class="content"><a href="/rif">
             <div class="content-container">
                 <p class="card-title rsk_green">RIF Services</p>
-                <p>Access storage, oracles, naming and CPU services all in one place with the RIF token</p>
+                <p class="card-desc">Access storage, oracles, naming and CPU services all in one place with the RIF token</p>
             </div>
             </a><div class="btn-container"><a href="/rif">
                 </a><a class="green" href="/rif">Read More</a>